tamerayoub/ai-lead-gen-agency/replit.md

 This ensures email conversations are properly threaded and replies are not incorrectly treated as duplicate leads.

 **Email Body Cleaning:** The system includes a `cleanEmailBody()` utility function that processes incoming email messages before storage.
 This function:
-1. Removes quoted/threaded content (lines starting with ">", "On...wrote:" patterns, forwarded email markers)
+1. Removes quoted/threaded content (lines starting with ">", "On...wrote:" patterns and everything after)
-2. Fixes artificial line breaks introduced by email clients (Gmail adds breaks at ~76 characters)
+2. Removes forwarded email markers ("From:") and everything after them
-3. Preserves intentional paragraph breaks while removing excessive whitespace
+3. Preserves EXACT original formatting and line breaks from the email as written
-4. Ensures stored conversations contain only the relevant, original message content
+4. Ensures stored conversations contain only the relevant, original message content without quoted replies

+The function does NOT reformat or rejoin lines - it preserves the email body exactly as it appears in the original message.
 This cleaning is applied to all email conversations stored in the system (Gmail, Outlook, initial messages, and replies).

 **Multi-Tenant Organization Management:** The user's active organization is persistently stored in the `users.currentOrgId` database field.
 Organization switching updates this field, and the system defaults to the user's first membership if no preference is set.